-Field wiring to the tube heater must be connected and grounded in accordance with national, provincial and local codes.
-In absence of these codes refer to the most current revision to the Canadian Electrical Code CSA C22.1 Part I Standard.
+Field wiring to the tube heater must be connected and grounded in accordance with national, state, provincial, local codes and to the guidelines in the Series Manual.
+In the United States refer to the most current revisions to the ANSI/NFPA 70 Standard, and in Canada refer to the most current revisions to the CSA C22.1 Part I Standard.